GTD for Beginners: Getting Things Done Explained Simply (5 Steps)

 What beginners consistently get wrong

 Capturing without clarifying.
 An inbox full of vague reminders that have never been processed into next actions is not a GTD system.
 It is a digital version of the mental pile it was supposed to replace.
-Capture and clarify are a paired habit โ€” not a sequential phase that happens once at setup.
 Every captured item needs to be processed into a defined next action, delegated, deferred, or deleted.
-Vague items in the inbox are still open loops.

 Skipping the weekly review.
 The system will function for several weeks without a review and then slowly stop being trusted, because items pile up unprocessed, projects stall without next actions, and the calendar drifts out of alignment with actual commitments.
 The temptation when this happens is to conclude that GTD doesn't work, rather than to run the review that would restore it.
-The weekly review is not optional.
-It is the maintenance on which everything else depends.

 How to start GTD today: a minimum viable version